When It's Okay to Break the Rules

 You have probably received a lot of great advice about credit cards.
 However, much of this advice is directed towards people who are doing well financially.
 If you are struggling and need credit help, then it is okay for you to break the following rules.

 Never Carry a Balance You have likely been told that it is never a good idea for you to carry a credit card balance.
 Carrying a balance on your card will cost you more in the long run.
 It can also be a sign of improper money management.
 However, this may not be practical if you are in a financial bind.
 You should try your best to make at least the minimum payment.
 You may also want to contact your credit card company if you are having trouble making the payments.
 They may also be able to reduce the interest rate.
+If you are looking for a credit card with low interest rates, try this website.
 Keeping the Utilization Percentage Under 30 Percent Your utilization ratio is the amount of credit that you use.
 For example, if the limit on your credit card is $5,000 and the balance is $1,000, then your credit utilization rate is 20 percent.
 You have probably been told that you should keep the utilization rate should be below 30 percent.